learn-co-students/normal-distribution-standard-scores-one-sample-z-test-houston-ds-082619/README.md

         * Statistical hypotheses and hypothesis testing
         * One-sample z-test
             * z-statistic: denominator: _sample variance_
             * Spend some time explaining the statement of null and alternative hypotheses but do not dwell too much (more than 5 minutes) on this part.
-Hypothesis testing will be explained more in depth in Section 20.
+Hypothesis testing will be discussed further in another section.
             * One-tailed vs two-tailed one-sample z-tests **
-            * Discuss the importance of $\alpha$ (significance level) as a threshold.
+            * Discuss the importance of $\alpha$ (significance level) as a threshold
+                * Setting $\alpha$ is a business decision: how much risk that you're wrong are you willing to tolerate?
     * Applied examples of computation of one-sample z-test results are presented before conceptual discussion of p-values and significance threshold.
 These are meant to motivate the discussion.